crossvale-inc/ocp-introduction-workshop/workshop-script.md

 ENTRYPOINT ["dotnet", "back-end-service.dll", "--urls=http://+:8080"]
 ```

 It is possible now to build an run the images and connect the containers with each other.

+**Note:** This next section requires a valid login to the Red Hat Registry.
+If you don't have a valid login, please proceed to the next lab - 1.4.

 It is possible to build and run the back-end service image: